psy0rz/zfs_autobackup/README.md

 Its also possible to just download <https://raw.githubusercontent.com/psy0rz/zfs_autobackup/master/bin/zfs-autobackup> and run it directly.

 The only requirement that is sometimes missing is the `argparse` python module.
-Optionally you can install `colorma` for colors.
+Optionally you can install `colorama` for colors.

 It should work with python 2.7 and higher.